ShnitzelKiller/Sculpting/README.md

 using Pkg
 Pkg.add(“PackageName”)
 ```
-Then the above script should produce the same image as in the example in the document (albeit rotated since it fit better in the document that way).
+Then the above script should produce the same image as in the example in the document.
+Note that runtimes appear to be long, but the vast majority of the time is spent loading packages.
+Julia is not meant to be reloaded for individual small tasks.
+However, the backend algorithms themselves are orders of magnitude faster than their python counterparts.

 ## Sculpting prototype